efe/blog/_posts/2023-06-16-on-the-minimal-entrepreneur-book.md

 ---
 layout: post
-title: "on The Minimalist Entrepreneur book"
+title: "On The Minimalist Entrepreneur book"
 ---
 I'm always coming up with side project ideas.
 As a product-minded developer, I strive to understand the flow of everyday applications and generate new ideas.
 I envision prototypes in my mind, create their basic flow, and even purchase domains for them.
 However, I have never successfully turned any of these side projects into revenue-generating ventures.
 Consequently, they all end up languishing in my “side-projects list”.

 One day, while browsing the best sellers section, I stumbled upon [The Minimalist Entrepreneur](https://www.goodreads.com/book/show/56913172-the-minimalist-entrepreneur) book.
 As I flipped through its pages, it struck me that this book might be tailored specifically to my needs.

 First and foremost, I was deeply impressed by [Sahil Lavingia](https://sahillavingia.com).
 Unlike other entrepreneurship influencers who often advocate for a “do it now, do it hard, do it better” mentality, Sahil Lavingia takes a different approach.
-He has walked this path before and shares his invaluable experiences from running his own startup, Gumroad.
+He has walked this path before and shares his invaluable experiences from running his own startup, [Gumroad](https://gumroad.com).
 This distinction is what sets him apart and makes his insights particularly noteworthy.

 In this blog post, I will share how this book has influenced me.